dlang-tour/english/basics/delegates.md

     [1, 2, 3].reduce!`a + b`; // 6

-String functions are only possible for _one or two_ arguments and then use `a` as first and `b` as second argument.
+String functions are only possible for _one or two_ arguments and use `a` as first and `b` as second argument.

 ### In-depth